Kyligence/kylin-tpch/README.md

 ## Deploy

-1. cd /path/to/deploy-kylin-on-aws
+1. change path to `deploy-kylin-on-aws` directory

-2. make virtual env for this repo
+2. Make a virtual env for current repo

     > Note:
->   1. Use `source ./venv/bin/activate` to activate virtual env
+    >  Use `source ./venv/bin/activate` to activate virtual env
->   2. Use `pip install -r ./requirements.txt` to install dependencies
+    >  Use `pip install -r ./requirements.txt` to install dependencies

-2. configure aws account which has the access to aws
+3. Configure an aws account which has the access to aws console

     > Note: Use `aws configure` on terminal

-3. Use `python ./deploy.py --type [deploy|destroy]` to deploy or destroy cluster.
+4. Use `python ./deploy.py --type [deploy|destroy]` to deploy or destroy cluster.

+    > Note: Default Kylin4 Cluster is `all` mode, you can set `job` or `query` mode by setting param `Ec2KylinMode` in `kylin_configs.yaml`